abinit/abinit/doc/tutorial/eph4zpr.md

 hence the memory required for the wavefunctions will scale as [[nband]] / **np_band** where **np_band** is the number of MPI processes in the band communicator.

-For ZPR calculations the priorities are as follows:
+For ZPR calculations, the priorities are as follows:

 1. Use enough *np_band* MPI processes to decrease the memory for the wavefunctions.
    Ideally, *np_band* should divide [[nband]] to distribute the work equally.